 Speaking of storage, fast hard drives are also essential to edit and store your video footage.
 You’ll run out of external hard drive space quickly as you shoot video (especially in 4K resolution).
 Thus, it’s a good idea to stock up on the largest capacity hard drives you can find.
 Per the 3-2-1 backup strategy, it’s best to have 2 but ideally 3 copies of your data, so multiple hard drives are always a good idea.

 Thankfully, hard drives have dropped in price and are relatively inexpensive.
-I use these Samsung SSD hard drives for editing on the go.
-I also carry a couple of Lacie Rugged hard drives as secondary and tertiary backups.
-When editing at home, I back everything up on Western Digital MyBook desktop external hard drives.
+I usefor editing on the go.
+I also carry a couple of as secondary and tertiary backups.
+When editing at home, I back everything up on desktop external hard drives.

 Video Editing Software